 Publishers feel they were not consulted on how the policy will be implemented.
-In particular, they fear that they will not be able to run sustainable businesses if they move to a completely OA publishing model.
-Selective journals worry that the costs to publish in those journals will be so prohibitively high that no-one will be able to afford them.
-These journals also publish many other types of articles, such as news, commissioned reviews and educational matter that would be very difficult to publish OA.
+In particular, they fear they will not be able to run sustainable businesses if they move to a completely OA publishing model.
+Selective journals worry the costs to publish in those journals will be so high that no-one could afford them.
+These journals also publish many other types of articles, such as news, commissioned reviews and educational matters that would be very difficult to publish in OA.

 The research community has expressed concern that the policy disregards academic freedom.
-Until now researchers have been allowed to choose their destination journal based on factors like readership, impact and editorial board, and have dealt with adherence to their funders’ open access policy afterward.
+Until now, researchers have been allowed to choose their destination journal based on factors like readership, impact and editorial board.
+They’ve dealt with adherence to their funders’ open access policy afterward.
 In the future, they will only be able to choose from a pre-approved list of Open Access-compliant journals.
 Many see this as prohibitively restrictive.

 How are publishers responding to the mandate?

-While we at Research Square have some concerns over the limitations to academic freedom, we are supportive of the policy.
-As an organisation that feels that research should be shared as widely as possible, we share the opinion of the Coalition S funders that a faster transition to OA must be possible.
+While Research Square has concerns over the limitations to academic freedom, we are supportive of the policy.
+As an organization that feels that research should be shared as widely as possible, we share the opinion of the Coalition S funders that a faster transition to OA must be possible.